This article may contain links from our affiliate partners. Please read how we make money!

 - Touch sensitivity: Some find the touch features less responsive than they would like.

-8. Best Island Hood – Cosmo 30″ Island Mount Range Hood
+8. Best Island Range Hood – Cosmo 30″ Island Mount Range Hood

 The Cosmo 30” Island Mount Range Hood gets the first place spot for best range hood on this list when it comes to controls.
-With powerful ventilation capabilities and removable filters, this model is the perfect option for those that want to keep toxic fumes out of the kitchen while keeping maintenance to a minimum.
+With powerful ventilation capabilities and removable filters, this island range hood is the perfect option for those that want to keep toxic fumes out of the kitchen while keeping maintenance to a minimum.

 It also comes with energy-efficient lighting, meaning that you won’t have to be changing bulbs often, and electricity costs are kept down.
 This is a great example of how Cosmo has tried to give the device an ultra-modern feature set.